Ben-Rapkin-Oberlin/Econ312/README.md

 **frontend** houses the front end and most functional elements of the project.

-**AllData/Datasets** contains all initially scraped and downloaded data This includes finical metrics in the economics folder and tweets in in both tweet_scrape and twitter scraping

-**AllData/mergedData** holds intermediate csv files and scripts used to process the raw data

-**AllData/trainingSets** holds the csv files that the ML algorithms are trained on
+**model/trainingSets** holds the csv files that the ML algorithms are trained on

-**AllData/results** holds the information for graphing the line plots
+**model/results** holds the information for graphing the line plots

-**models/main.py** holds the GBT script
+**models/GBT.py** holds the GBT script

-**models/nn2.py** holds the NN script
+**models/neuralNet.py** holds the NN script

-All other models/ files are related to earlier attempts at implementing the algorithms and/or code related to hyperparameter optimization, which has not been implemented for this demo.
-This is related to the .neptune repository

-All other folders are related to flask.
-Please let me know if you are interested in an explanation!
+**old_files** holds files that were used to build this project, but not necessary to run it.
+They are saved for posterity's sake